 Use Appropriate Rounding:

 - Sometimes, rounding is necessary for clarity, especially when dealing with very large or precise numbers.
-However, always indicate that you've rounded the number.
+That said, always indicate that you've rounded the number.

 - Example: Instead of saying "the company's revenue was approximately 1.2 million," state "the company's revenue was approximately $1,200,000 (rounded)."